gwicho38/SaiyanRPG/README.md

 - `help [command_name]` — Lists all commands, or specific information on a command.
 - `action <action_name> [params]` — Execute EventAction.
 Uses same syntax as the map script.
 - `test <condition_name> [params]` — Test EventCondition.
 Uses same systax as the map script.
-- `random_encounter` — Sets you in a wild tuxemon battle, similar to walking in tall grass.
+- `random_encounter` — Sets you in a wild SaiyanQuest battle, similar to walking in tall grass.
 - `trainer_battle <npc_slug>` — Sets you in a trainer battle with specified npc.
 - `quit` — Quits the game.
 - `whereami` — Prints out the map filename